hoko/hoko-docs/_posts/2015-04-06-what-is-hoko.md

 categories: basic
 layout: learning_center
 permalink: /:title
+description: HOKO is a deep linking management platform + open source SDK for apps, coupled with an advance tracking dashboard to monitor the performance of every link you share.
 ---

 HOKO is **a deep linking management platform + open source SDK for apps, coupled with an advance tracking dashboard to monitor the performance of every link you share.**